 We now formalize the popular idea of Okun's leaky bucket based on our parametric reforms (6) and (7).
-Our definition is based on money-metric utility changes, i.e. compensating variations (Hicks 1939).15 These are not equal to changes in consumption: they are only the mechanical changes in consumption that would arise for fixed behavior have first-order effects on individual utility.
+Our definition is based on money-metric utility changes, i.e. compensating variations (Hicks 1939), often labelled as willingness to pay (Hendren and Sprung-Keyser 2020).
+These are not equal to changes in consumption: they are only the mechanical changes in consumption that would arise for fixed behavior and have first-order effects on individual utility.
 Changes in income and consumption induced by changes in choices have only second-order effects on utility due to the envelope theorem.